saptarshibasu/kafka-study/README.md

 * Kafka streams cannot verify the co-partitioning requirement for partition strategy
 * Kafka streams throws `TopologyBuilderException` if the number of partitions on both sides of the join are not same
 * Stream joining windows
-  * Tumbling time window - Fixed-size, non-overlapping, gap-less windows
+  * **Tumbling time window** - Fixed-size, non-overlapping, gap-less windows
-  * Hopping time window - Hopping time windows are windows based on time intervals.
+  * **Hopping time window** - Hopping time windows are windows based on time intervals.
 They model fixed-sized, (possibly) overlapping windows.
 A hopping window is defined by two properties: the window’s size and its advance interval (aka “hop”).
 The advance interval specifies by how much a window moves forward relative to the previous one
-  * Sliding time window - A sliding window models a fixed-size window that slides continuously over the time axis; here, two data records are said to be included in the same window if (in the case of symmetric windows) the difference of their timestamps is within the window size.
+  * **Sliding time window** - A sliding window models a fixed-size window that slides continuously over the time axis; here, two data records are said to be included in the same window if (in the case of symmetric windows) the difference of their timestamps is within the window size.
 Thus, sliding windows are not aligned to the epoch, but to the data record timestamps
-  * Session window
+  * **Session window**
-* `num.stream.threads` - The number of threads per streams app instance
 * It is generally preferable to use `mapValues()` and `flatMapValues()` as they ensure the key has not been modified and thus, the repartitioning step can be omitted
 * Kafka Streams inserts a repartitioning step if a key-based operation like aggregation or join is preceded by a key changing operation like `selectKey()`, `map()`, or `flatMap()`
 * Joining with a KStream will always yield a KStream

-### Parameters
+* Any streams and tables may be (continuously) written back to a Kafka topic with the method `to()`
+* You may also leverage the Processor API from the DSL
 * **StreamsConfig.APPLICATION_ID_CONFIG (application.id)** - It is a mandatory parameter and is used to derive
   * Consumer group id
   * Internal topic name prefix